National eDiscovery Leadership Institute (NeLI) 2021

 Hon.
 Teresa J. James

 Appointed on January 16, 2014, Judge James serves as a U.S. Magistrate Judge for the District of Kansas in Kansas City.
-She earned her undergraduate and Juris Doctor degrees from the University of Kansas.
-Prior to her appointment, she specialized in energy, oil and gas, condemnation, and complex litigation.
-Judge James is actively involved in various legal organizations, including the Federal Bar Association and the Earl E. O’Connor Inn of Court.
+She earned her undergraduate degree from the University of Kansas in 1981 and her J.D. from the University of Kansas in 1984.
+Prior to her appointment, Judge James specialized in energy, oil and gas, condemnation, and complex litigation.
+She has been actively involved in various legal organizations, including the Kansas Bar Association’s Continuing Legal Education Commission and the Federal Bar Association.

 Hon.
 Xavier Rodriguez

-U.S. District Judge at Western District of Texas
+U.S. District Judge at U.S. District Court for the Western District of Texas

 Judge Rodriguez is a former Texas Supreme Court Justice and currently serves as a U.S. District Judge for the Western District of Texas.
-He holds degrees from Harvard University and the University of Texas.
-Before his judicial appointments, he was a partner at Fulbright & Jaworski.
-Judge Rodriguez is recognized for his contributions to eDiscovery and serves as an adjunct professor at St. Mary’s University School of Law.
+He holds degrees from Harvard University, the University of Texas LBJ School of Public Affairs, and the University of Texas Law School.
+Prior to his judicial service, he was a partner at Fulbright & Jaworski.
+Judge Rodriguez is a recognized authority on eDiscovery, serving on The Sedona Conference Judicial Advisory Board and as an adjunct professor at St. Mary’s University School of Law.

 Jeremy Wikler